TomHarrop/ird-5acc-paper/ms/front_matter.md

 ^§^ These authors contributed equally to this work.
 ^¶^ To whom correspondence should be addressed: helene.adam@ird.fr.

-Institut de Recherche pour le Développement, UMR DIADE, 911 Avenue Agropolis, 34394 Montpellier, France.
+University of Montpellier, DIADE, IRD, France.
-^1^ Laboratory for Evolution and Development, Department of Biochemistry, University of Otago, PO Box 56, Dunedin 9054, Aotearoa - New Zealand.
+^1^ Laboratory for Evolution and Development, Department of Biochemistry, University of Otago, PO Box 56, Dunedin 9054, Aotearoa New Zealand.
 ^2^ Rice genetics and Genomics Laboratory, International Center for Tropical Agriculture, Cali 6713, Colombia.

 ### List of abbreviations